YingxiaLi2023/multi-omics-data/README.md

+#  Code to the benchmark study based on multi-omics data by Li et al.
 This is the electronic appendix (R code) to the article "Can combining many data types in multi-omics data lead to a worsening of predictive performance?
 A large-scale benchmark study" by Yingxia Li, Tobias Herold, Ulrich Mansmann, and Roman Hornung.

 #This repository contains 5 subfolders.